Last Updated: 10th August 2018

 2. Personal information we collect and why

-For us to provide/request quotes, process orders or provide support for goods/services, personal information stored for these purposes is limited to that needed including:
+For us to provide/request quotes, process orders, provide support for goods/services and generally manage your account, personal information stored for these purposes is limited to that needed including:

 - job title;